batamladen/Wargames-BataMladen/README.md

 # Contributing 🌟
 Everyone loves Pull Requests!

-Look at the to see planned changes and where help is needed.
+Look at the Issues marked "Help Needed" to see planned changes and where help is needed.
 Or if you think the platform will be better with a certain update - Send a PR so everyone can benefit.

 For more substantial changes, open an issue to ensure we're on the same page.
 Together, we make this project better for all! ✨